saylerb/devops-101/part-one/README.md

 - go to EC2 in the services tab
 - select key pairs in the side bar
 - create a key pair, call it 'main'
 - your browser should have downloaded a file (or you may be prompted to do so), this is the private key.
-- place your private key in the `~/.ssh` directory
+- place your private key in the `~/.ssh` directory mkdir -p ~/.ssh mv ~/Downloads/main.pem ~/.ssh
-- set the correct permissions on the key:

-        chmod 400 ~/.ssh/main.pem
+- set the correct permissions on the key: chmod 400 ~/.ssh/main.pem

 ## Create a virtual private cloud
 Now let's start building something.